 Other ghosts and legends of the house

-Mediums claim there are at least 15 ghosts who reside at Plas Teg.
+Mediums claim there are at least 15 ghosts that reside at Plas Teg.
 The Regency Room is the most haunted room of the house.
 Dogs refuse to go in there.
 When they do get in, they run out whining.
 It has a very eerie and oppressive atmosphere.
-Visitors have reported being grabbed, pinched, poked, have their clothes pulled and even being hugged.
+Visitors have reported being grabbed, pinched, poked, have their clothes pulled and even being hugged by unseen forces.
 Disembodied arguments, screaming and crying have been heard on the timber staircase.
-This staircase is said to have been made from wood from a Spanish Armada ship.
+This staircase is said to have been made from the wood from a Spanish Armada ship.

 There are also numerous sightings of a grey lady holding a candle.
 According to a legend, a father suffocated his own little children in one of the bedrooms.
 A shadow figure of a child has been seen here on many occasions by many different people.
 Objects move and sometimes are even thrown at people.
 Three phantom horsemen have been seen on the grounds as well, and there are tales of gruesome murders in the surrounding woods.